naglalakk/cookiecutter-purescript-frontend/README.md

     echo "PORTNR=8081" > .env

+A .env.example is located at the root of this project.
+You can start using it by running

+    cp .env.example .env

 **PORTNR**

-Sets the port for the server (defaults to 8080)
+The port number the server will be running on.
+The default port is 8080

 **API_URL**

-The URL of the API service being used with your generated frontend
+The API URL for the backend service

 **API_KEY**

-Only applies if user == "y" in your cookiecutter settings.
-This is a base64 encoded string ( base64(username:password) )
+A base64 encoded authentication string

 ### Structure